CarolMargeth/carolcalderon.github.io/_projects/Health_Sensor.md

 Using The Global Health Observatory OData API to fetch data from it's data collection.
 Analyze the data using data science techniques and create an interactive dashboard and deploying it using cloud services.

-## Project steps

-1. Select the Data Source: Determine the specific API that provides the data needed for the analysis.
-Explore available public datasets.
-Determine the analysis goals.

-2. Understand the API: Study the documentation of the OData API to understand its endpoints, query parameters, and how to retrieve data.
-Identify the available resources, data models, and relationships between entities.

-3. Retrieve and Preprocess Data: Use the OData API to fetch the required data based on the analysis goals.
-Apply data preprocessing steps like cleaning, filtering, and transforming the data as necessary to prepare it for analysis.

-4. Analyze the Data: Utilize data science techniques and libraries such as pandas, stats to perform exploratory data analysis (EDA), statistical analysis and visualizations.
-Extract meaningful insights and identify patterns or correlations in the data.
-Select the appropriate visualization tool like Matplotlib, Seaborn, or Plotly to create interactive and informative visualizations.

-5. Design the application/dashboard: Design the user interface and layout of the dashboard using Dash library.
-Create an intuitive and user-friendly dashboard that allows users to interact with the visualizations, apply filters, and explore the data dynamically.
-Iterate on the design and make improvements based on user input and additional data analysis requirements.

-6. Deploy the Dashboard: Host the dashboard on a web server or a cloud platform to make it accessible online.
-This involves deploying it as a web application utilizing AWS cloud hosting services.
-Test and Iterate: Test the functionality and usability of the dashboard, seeking feedback from potential users.

 ## Project Tools

 Data Source: